 So anyway, when I was nervous about something or excited about doing well, I got the advice, “Act like you’ve been there before.”
 Got interviewed about a game-winning hit?
 Act like you’ve done it before.
 Playing sports in front of a crowd of 4,000?
+10,000?
 Act like you’ve been there before.
 Have an interview for your dream job?
 Act like you already have it and it happens every day.

-I know that the intent behind this advice is to not get crazy or worked up over little things or different situations, and to stay classy.
+I know that the intent behind this advice is to not get worked up over little things or different situations, and to stay classy.
 However, it pretty much becomes the same thing as “Fake it ’til you make it” (misunderstood advice itself) if you don’t understand this.

 Why This is Bad Advice

 Here’s a news flash: You probably haven’t been there already.
 And that’s okay.
 You probably don’t know everything, nor should you.

 I followed this advice, and it was super awkward.
 I hadn’t been there before.
 I shouldn’t have acted like I had.
-All you probably got from me was this sense that I was trying to act super suave and I had no idea what I was talking about.
-And you were right.
+All people probably got from me was this sense that I was trying to act super suave and I had no idea what I was talking about.
+And these people were right.
 Because I didn’t understand the intent of this advice, and I think the people that gave it to me probably didn’t either.